 Trin and I have talked for quite some time about doing something different than the rat race corporate world.
 Should we retire early to Ecuador?
 Maybe we should get a VW van and travel around America.
 This was finally the year we were really going to pull the trigger and do something different.
-We had come to a decision to sell our house and everything in it except our backpacks and just travel.
-First stop: Central & South America.
+We had come to a decision to sell our house and everything in it except our backpacks.
+This would leave us free to travel unencumbered.
+We would be free to explore, one continent at a time.
+We planned to start in Central & South America.

 In January of 2016, we started posting items on Craigslist, OfferUp, and eBay, items that we should have gotten rid of years ago, items that we no longer wanted or used.
 We had not given notice at work yet.
 We still could have changed our minds.